Your Body’s Response to Stress & How to Manage It

 How Your Body Responds to Stress

 When you experience stress, your body releases hormones that activate your nervous system.
 This may result in symptoms such as irritability, exhaustion, anxiety, insomnia, stomach aches, skin conditions (such as acne), panic attacks, hyperventilation, hives and more.
-One of the most common issues experienced from stress is a “tension headache,” which results from tense muscles in the face, head and neck.
-This can cause pressure around the forehead, scalp tenderness and mild to moderate pain.

-Long-term Impact and Effects of Stress on the Body
+Long-term Impact of Stress on the Body

-Although these issues are treatable, taking steps to prevent them from occurring can benefit your mental and physical health in the long term.
-With proper stress management, the likelihood of developing these long-term symptoms can be greatly reduced.
+Although the above issues are treatable, taking steps to prevent them from happening can benefit your mental and physical health in the long term.

 How to Reduce Stress

-Limit alcohol consumption.
-Though drinking beverages like red wine in moderation may have health benefits, the important part is to enjoy a minimal amount.
+Although drinking beverages like red wine in moderation may have health benefits, the important part is to enjoy a minimal amount.
 Anything in excess can compound stress instead of reducing it.